stlehmann/pdftools/README.md

 * add, insert, remove and rotate pages
 * split PDF files in multiple documents
+* copy specific pages in a new document
 * merge or zip PDF files into one document

 ## Usage